sebi12391/OpenCMDHere/README.md

 # OpenCMDHere
-Reenables the Windows Context Menu Option to "Open Command Prompt Here"
+Re-enables the Windows Context Menu Option to "Open Command Prompt Here" **This script modifies the registry**
+This has only been tested on Windows 10